Neck Strengthening Exercises for a Baby

 Exercises to Strengthen an Infant’s Neck Muscles

-To assist your child in his attempts to hold up his head and to strengthen his neck muscles, there are a few exercises your baby can partake in with your guidance that can help him in this regard.
+To assist your child in his attempts to hold up his head and to strengthen his neck muscles, there are a few exercises to strengthen the baby’s neck can partake in with your guidance that can help him in this regard.
+Check out these baby neck exercises.

 1. Reverse Cradling Your Child